Code-Institute-Submissions/brunobdias-Ms2/testing.md

 > Figure 2
 > </div>
 >
-> - Expanded Navbar: When on top of the of page the navbar stay at full size, and with the logo visible;
+> - Expanded Navbar: When on top of the page the navbar stay at full size, and with the logo visible;
 > - Collapsed Navbar: After scroll the page there is a effect control to hide the logo and collapses the navbar, expanding and showing the logo when roll to top again.
 > ---
 > #### Toolbar